innepils/Sanntid_Heis/elevator_project/README.md

 # Elevator Project

-The project runs **n** elevator in parallell across **m** floors using a peer to peer network and udp broadcasting.
+The project runs **n** elevators in parallell across **m** floors using a peer to peer network and UDP broadcasting.

 ## Prerequisites

 The project is built using Go, which needs to be installed to compile and run the project.
 The latest version of Go can be installed from [the official Go website](https://go.dev/dl/).

 ## Usage

 The main program is run using run.sh while in it's directory.
 Before running, set the permissions using

 ```
 chmod +x run.sh
 ```

 then run the main program with

 ```
 ./run.sh
 ```

 To exit, close the terminal by holding down ctrl+c.

 ## Module descriptions

 ### Assigner

 The assigner assigns requests to the local elevator.
 To do this it keeps track of incomming button presses, locally compleded orders and status of other elevators.
-It also has idle time out, if there are orders and our local elevator is idle for a "long" time it takes all orders.
+The assigner also has a idle time out: if there are orders and our local elevator is idle for a "long" time it takes all orders.

 ### Backup